 Devon Y-DNA and mtDNA Project

-My new Devon DNA Project was only established in March 2009 but has already attracted over 60 participants.
+My Devon DNA Project was only established in March 2009 but has already attracted over 130 participants.
 The project is open to everyone with a direct paternal or maternal ancestral line from Devon, and participants must have a documented paper trail to Devon.
 The project specifically excludes deep-rooted lines from America where the only connection with Devon is in the 1500s or 1600s, as these pedigrees are prone to error and are very difficult to verify.
 There is also the possibility of a non-paternal event leading to the introduction of non-Devon DNA.

 East Anglia Y-DNA and mtDNA Project